All about King’s

-King's is also one of the UK’s largest teaching hospitals training 400 doctors, 275 nurses and 750 dentists each year in partnership with King’s College London.
+King's is also one of the UK’s largest teaching hospitals.
+We train 400 doctors, 275 nurses and 750 dentists each year, in partnership with King’s College London.

-We have a reputation to maintain so we are looking to recruit the best in all fields.
-Whether you work in medicine, nursing, administration, scientific services or patient support, we are relying on you to maintain our high standards… and to push them even higher.
+We have a reputation to maintain, so we are looking to recruit great people.
+Whether you work in medicine, nursing, administration, scientific services or patient support, we want you to keep up our high standards… and push them even higher.

 A reputation for excellence

 Our reputation extends beyond London and the UK.
-King’s is recognised internationally for its work in liver disease and transplantation, neurosciences, cardiac, blood cancers and foetal medicine.
+King’s is recognised internationally for its work in liver disease and transplantation, neurosciences, cardiac, blood cancers and fetal medicine.